 - To have delicious seafood that gives flavor to the recipe.

 - To choose the right rice type that absorbs all this flavor

-The base of this version contains the fish stock (fumé, in Spanish), usually made with:
+The base of this version of traditional seafood paella recipe, contains the fish broth (fumé, in Spanish), usually made with:

 - Fish (rockfish, heads, fish bones…)